The Team

 Deb has also volunteered for the Victim Offender Reconciliation Program mediating conversations between youth offenders and their victims, and volunteered in crisis response for battered women’s shelters.
 She has two mediation certifications and has mediated in a range of different settings.
 She also has experience in organizational development and strategic planning.

 Deb co-founded ASC (Aware Seek Communicate) a training and consulting business that focuses on intersectional identity, communication and equity.
-She is excited to be part of The Town Project.
+She has been committed to the Oakland community with a special focus on increasing access to regional parks for all residence and athletic equity.

 Kelen Laine